Pyomo/pyomo/examples/pysp/networkflow/1ef10/db/README.md

   and similar Unix-based systems, you will need the `unixODBC` package and a MySQL connector.
 * The `pyodbc` package in a directory on your Python path.
-Either your local Coopr installation or your systemwide Python installation are acceptable.
+Either your local Pyomo installation or your systemwide Python installation are acceptable.

 This guide focuses on Unix-based systems from this point on; adapting